 Read Dr. Susanna Hedenborg’s review of Animals, Work, and the Promise of Interspecies Solidarity here.

-See Dr. Lynda Birke’s review of the book here.
+See Dr. Lynda Birke’s review here.

-Dr. Coulter’s humane jobs and animal protection research is been funded by the Social Sciences and Humanities Research Council of Canada.
+Dr. Coulter’s humane jobs and animal protection research is funded by the Social Sciences and Humanities Research Council of Canada.

 Dr. Coulter’s political economic vision for humane jobs is available here.